Good street visibility and word-of-mouth marketing have served salons well for many years.

 Before you attempt any other salon marketing, make sure you have the foundations in place so that when people search for you, they can find you.

-Setting up a Google My Business profile is free and you can register here.
+Setting up a Google Business Profile is free, and you can register here.

-Google also gives you the option to integrate with your appointment platform so that people can book you without even having to leave the search results page.
+Google also allows you to integrate with your appointment platform so people can book you without leaving the search results page.

-Getting set up with Google My Business doesn’t take long.
+Getting set up doesn’t take long.
 But as soon as you’ve done it, new people will keep finding and booking with you.

 For more details on ranking higher in the search results, you can read my guide on SEO for salons.